j-siderius/TinySpark/docs/chapter3/gesture_recognition_training.md

 print(f"{weights=}")
 ```

-If the loss at the end of training is satisfactory, the weights can be copied / stored and loaded into the model that runs on the TinySpark development kit.
-This will be done in the next section.
+If the loss at the end of training is satisfactory (e.g. it has decreased a lot), the weights seem to be tuned well.
+Now they can be loaded into a model that runs on the TinySpark development kit, predicting gestures.

+---

+In the next section, the model will be transferred to the TinySpark development kit, and the trained weights will be loaded, in order to test the trained model.